kevozzy123/Jungle-Chess/README.md

 -1 to -8 represents elephant to rat of the green team, while 1 to 8 for the red team.
 33 represents river terrain.
 30 and 31 represents each team's traps
 Finally, 40 and 41 represent each lair.
+1, -1 elephant of team red and blue
+2, -2 lion of team red and blue
+3, -3 tiger of team red and blue
+, -4 cheeta of team red and blue
+5, -5 wolf of team red and blue
+6, -6 dog of team red and blue
+7, -7 cat of team red and blue
+8, -8 rat of team red and blue
 ### Animal special status
+Since everything on the chess board is represented with just a number, I am going to need some special numbers for those special circumstances.
+For animals trapped in enemy traps, their absolute value will increase by 1000. for example, red elephant will go from 1 to 1001, or blue lion will go from -2 to -1002 Animals inside of their own traps will increase their absolute value by 100 Rats in river will have their value multiplies by 3, namely 8 to 24 or -8 to -24